If Bing is treated as a punchline in your digital marketing circles, you may be missing out on your business’s greatest untapped opportunity.

-Bing and Yahoo (which has been powered by Bing since 2010) together dominate 33.6 percent of the desktop search engine market share in the U.S. In certain industries, that number’s even higher: Bing and Yahoo process almost 80 percent of all searches related to education, automotive, and telecommunications, for example.
+Bing and Yahoo (which has been powered by Bing since 2010) together dominate 9.97% of the desktop search engine market share in the U.S.

-The good news is that if you’ve already invested in Google SEO, then you’re just a hop, skip, and a jump away from seeing tangible results on other search engines as well.
-That’s because Bing and Google share many of the same ranking signals, but there are also key differences which we’ll examine in this article.
+The good news is that if you’ve already invested in Google SEO, then you’re just a hop, skip, and a jump away from seeing tangible results on other search engines, as well.
+That’s because Bing and Google share many of the same ranking signals.

-Google has said that RankBrain is the third most important factor in their ranking algorithm — which means that exact match keywords don’t matter nearly as much as creating comprehensive topical pages and articles for your visitors.
+Google has said that RankBrain is the third most important factor in its ranking algorithm.
+This means that exact match keywords don’t matter nearly as much as creating comprehensive topical pages and articles for your visitors.

 Google: Create comprehensive pages backed by keyword research, but focus on topical relevance instead of exact match keywords.

-Bing: Use straightforward keywords that exactly match the terms you’re targeting in Bing’s search results—just don’t over-optimize or you risk running afoul of Penguin.
+Bing: Use straightforward keywords that exactly match the terms you’re targeting in Bing’s search results – just don’t over-optimize.
+Use their tools to help with other search engines.